 So, what can you do?

 The first thing to remember is that things that seem fishy usually are.
+We encourage you to trust your gut.
 Look at the way a person talks.
 Is the use of language odd?
+Most people write in a manner similar to spoken English.
+While writing may be more formal, it is still largely conversational.
 When is the last time your dad asked you to “Please kindly” anything?
 Or has your boss ever “Anticipated your early response?”
-If you aren’t sure, we recommend calling the person to verify the email contents.
+These aren’t phrases that we commonly use when speaking to one another, even if we can understand the meaning of them.
+In these cases, what you are most likely viewing are the idiosyncrasies of translating one language into another.
+If you still aren’t sure if the email is real, we recommend calling the person to verify the email contents.